-Anne Corless works in the creative arts as an artist and illustrator, designer, medical artist and writer.
-With a love of the natural world Anne’s studio is full of drawings and paintings of people, animals, landscapes and seascapes, created in a variety of media from delicate pencil drawings, charcoal studies and intricate watercolours to vast oil paintings.
+Anne Corless works in the creative arts as an artist and illustrator, designer and art educator.
+With a love of the natural world Anne’s studio is full of drawings and paintings of people, animals and landscapes, created in a variety of media from delicate pencil drawings, charcoal studies and intricate watercolours to vast oil paintings.
 Born in the UK, Anne spent her youth living around the world; in Nigeria, Australia, Kenya, Saudi Arabia and South Africa before settling with Bob, her Lancastrian husband and their young family in Lancashire.
 Anne writes: “Living overseas for so many years gave me the opportunity to see some truly wonderful sights of the natural world.
 I have watched herds of elephant crashing through the undergrowth in the magnificent Aberdare Mountains in Kenya and I have sat quietly on a small clifftop in Tsavo National Park whilst a retired park ranger quietly talked about the wildlife at the nearby waterhole.
 I have stood on pristine beaches in Australia with hardly another person in sight and I have snorkeled in the Red Sea over a coral reef of magical shapes and colours with a drop into the ocean so deep and sudden at its edge that I was afraid to swim over it.”

 In recent years Anne has spent more time travelling and enjoys teaching on art holidays and as an art instructor on cruise ships.
 On one trip Anne and Bob visited the remote Gjesvaerstappen Nature Reserve, situated off the coast of Norway in the Arctic Circle, famous for its bird life, including the one million puffins that arrive each year.
 Anne says: “It was as if thousands of little puffins escorted our small boat as they flew alongside, perilously close to the waves.

 Anne writes about another experience on her travels: